-Skip to main content
+Skip to content

-Create your command line tool
+Create a command line tool

 The CLI generator creates a wrapper around your Go SDK with command line argument parsing.
 Thus, Go must be included as one of your SDK targets, and you must have a public-facing repository for your Go SDK.

 Command line interfaces have some limitations that make it awkward to pass deeply nested structures as command line arguments.
-The command line interface generator will do its best to make the command line tool's flags as ergonomic as possible, but you may have to provide deeply nested parameters in JSON format in some cases.
+The command line interface generator will do its best to make the command line tool’s flags as ergonomic as possible, but you may have to provide deeply nested parameters in JSON or YAML format in some cases.

 The build process will create a new repository for your CLI tool.
 Your CLI tool’s binary name will be taken from the targets.cli.binary_name field in your Stainless config.
 You can also optionally specify which Go SDK package and version you want to use.